danblah/n8n-nodes-google-vertex-embeddings-extended/README.md

 1. Add a vector store node to your workflow (e.g., Pinecone, Qdrant, Supabase Vector Store)
 2. Connect the **Embeddings Google Vertex Extended** node to the embeddings input of the vector store
-3. Configure your Google Vertex Auth credentials
+3. Select your Google API credentials
-4. Select your preferred model and configure options
+4. Choose your project from the dropdown (auto-loaded from your Google account)
+5. Enter your model name (e.g., `text-embedding-004`)
+6. Configure additional options as needed
-5. The vector store will use these embeddings to process your documents
+7. The vector store will use these embeddings to process your documents

 ### Example Workflow